Skip to content

 Where Are The Iliopsoas Muscles?

-The iliopsoas muscles are the iliacus, psoas minor, and psoas major.
+The iliopsoas muscles are the dynamic trio of the low back and hip.

-The psoas minor attaches to the T12 and L1 vertebrae of the lower spine and travels down to connect to the pubis (pelvis bone) via the pectineal line.
+The psoas minor originates at the T12 and L1 vertebrae of the lower spine and travels down to connect to the pubis (pelvis bone).

 For detailed anatomy information: Iliopsoas Muscles Anatomy Page.